Young science-driven companies are different from consumer product startups

 Entrenched industry forces aren’t evil, but they are real

-Your business plan probably calls for you to sell your new product to corporate customers rather than to consumers.
-It might be an advanced material for a sensor, an electronic component, a life science research tool, or even software protecting a machine or a network – it doesn’t matter.
+Your business plan probably calls for you to sell your new product to other businesses rather than to consumers.
+You may have developed an advanced material for a sensor, an electronic component for a smartphone, a life science research tool, or even software protecting a machine or a network.

 On top of money itself, and the time and effort needed to raise it, here are several fundamental types of hurdles young technology companies (and startups-to-be) face: